 At Home STEM Events

-- “Awesome Girls” events: These events are organized by Girl Scouts to provide STEM education and fun for girls in grades K-12.
+- Explore Activities by Grade level: These events are organized by Girl Scouts to provide STEM education and fun for girls in grades K-12.

 - Virtual Camp Marketplace: Virtual summer camp sessions for girls in grades K-12.